Murder of Santos Rodriguez: Aftermath and responses

-Over 600 people attended Santos' funeral on Thursday.
+Over 600 people attended Santos's funeral on Thursday.
 Attendees included Civil Rights leaders Rene Martinez and Al Lipscomb, who criticized the absence of Dallas Police Chief Frank Dyson.
 In his defense, Dyson claimed that he was told by Rev. Sanchez that police officers should not be in attendance, and contemporary accounts note that fellow officers expressed anger over the shooting of Santos.
 Santos lay in a silver casket.
-Rev. Rudy Sanchez led the service and noted that Minez had been a founder of the First Mexican-American Baptist Church, and that Santos and David had converted to Christianity a few months before Santos' death.
+Rev. Rudy Sanchez led the service and noted that Minez had been a founder of the First Mexican-American Baptist Church, and that Santos and David had converted to Christianity a few months before Santos's death.
 Rev. Sanchez called for forgiveness and justice, and for the community to do more for children like the Rodriguez brothers.
-Six pallbearers, friends of Santos, carried Santos' casket to a hearse outside of the church.
+Six pallbearers, friends of Santos, carried Santos's casket to a hearse outside of the church.
 Around 200 mourners followed the funeral procession to Oakland Cemetery, where a short burial service was held.
-Santos' headstone lists his name, dates of birth and death, and the words "From his mother".
+Santos's headstone lists his name, dates of birth and death, and the words "From his mother".

 Upon the recommendation of District Attorney Wade, Justice of the Peace Tom Naylor raised Cain's bond to $50,000.00 on Thursday, July 27, and issued a warrant for Cain's arrest.
 Judge Naylor reported to The Dallas Morning News that he felt the higher bond was more appropriate.
 On that same day District Attorney Wade and his assistant Doug Mulder presented murder charges against Cain to the grand jury.
 Several members of the Dallas Police Department were in the grand jury room during the proceedings, including Roy Arnold, the director of the Dallas Police internal affairs division R. O. Dixon, and Lt.
 T. L. Baker of the crimes against persons division.
 At this time DPD internal affairs was continuing their investigation of Arnold.
 Wade met with David and Bessie Rodriguez and two other women on the day of the grand jury hearing, and while he made no official commentary on that meeting, Wade did assure news outlets that affidavits had been presented to the grand jury.
 Cain surrendered himself at the Dallas County jail that same evening, at around 7:30 pm.
 During this time a City Council committee temporarily removed the bond-setting powers of municipal court judges in felony cases that involve city employees as a response to the original $5,000.00 bond set for Cain.
 The three member committee was headed by Mayor Pro Tem George Allen, and had been advised by City Attorney Alex Bickley that a bond was not a punishment for a defendant but rather was a means of ensuring their appearance in court.
 Nevertheless, the committee saw the low bond as concerning and too low for the seriousness of the case, with the exception of committee member City Councilman Russell Smith.